Grape Camp in Sonoma County

 The next day was the welcome reception, and arrival of campers from all over Canada and the US.
 We were a group of forty campers ready to take on all of the sights and tastes that Sonoma has in store.
 Our first stop was Paradise Ridge Winery, and it was probably my personal favorite.
 The owner greeted us upon arrival, and welcomed us onto the property.
 We heard the story of how his property has become a home to a dozen or so huge Burning Man sculptures.
 We were able to walk through his sculpture garden and take pictures with these massive pieces of welded steel artwork.
 ‘The Temple Of The Remembered’ that’s placed in the garden is a special place for me.

 Day two started with an awesome breakfast and a short trip to Munselle Vineyards in Alexander Valley.
 I found myself wearing boots and gloves and clipping grapes from the vine and into baskets.
 We walked alongside a tractor that hauled our freshly snipped grapes to the “Crush Pad”; an area where they were washed and sorted by our own hands.
 Next we fed our grapes into a destemming machine.
 A destemmer is a contraption that takes the grapes on the vine in through a huge hopper, then spits grapes out of one end and stems out of the other.
 We learned that some winemakers like to leave a little bit of stem on the “berries” while others want it all gone.
-Turns out the stems add a bitterness to the wine that some winemakers like, and other do not.
+Turns out the stems add a bitterness to the wine that some winemakers like, and others do not.
 We went into the cellar to learn about the different types of yeast used in the fermentation process, as well as the oak barrels that hold the wine as it ages.
 There are American Oak, French Oak and Hungarian Oak barrels being used by most winemakers.
-These barrels are often toasted in order to seal the barrels while also to providing a desired chemical reaction within the barrel.
+These barrels are often toasted in order to seal the barrels while also to provide a desired chemical reaction within the barrel.
 Some winemakers like their barrels to be toasted lightly, while others prefer a heavier toasting to the interior of their barrels.
 Either way the flavors imparted through the process are a part of the final blend that we as wine lovers pour from our bottles and appreciate.

 Sonoma’s diverse topography is stunning and the best wines capture the essence of this unique geographical environment making every bottle an adventure of the palate.